10sr/archsh_py/README.md

 Dependencies
 ------------

-Archsh is tested under python 3.2.
+Archsh is tested under python 3.2 and 3.3.

 Archive XXX is not supported?
 -----------------------------